 Wear your removable braces, elastics or headgear as advised.
 You are effectively carrying out your own orthodontic treatment by wearing these, and no progress will be made if your orthodontist’s instructions are not followed.
 If you forget what you have been advised, ask!

 Keep your appointments

-Attending for regular appointments means that your braces are adjusted as soon as they are ready to be adjusted, and this way your treatment will progress smoothly and rapidly.
-This also allows your orthodontist detect any potential problems and prevent them before it’s too late.
+Attending regular appointments means that your braces are adjusted as soon as they are ready to be adjusted, and this way your treatment will progress smoothly and rapidly.
+This also allows your orthodontist to detect any potential problems and prevent them before it’s too late.
 Please contact us if you are unable to keep an appointment so that a new appointment time can be found for you without any delay, and without jeopardising the quality of your treatment.

-Tell us about problems
+Tell us about your problems